wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 *Made things a bit more compact; the essential LED blink rate and duty cycle are unchanged.*

+`report()` remnants greatly reduced or compressed to simpler information printed.

 *Note that the `delay()` statements were brought up to the same lines as the digitalWrite() statements, saving on some vertical space.
 There was a lot of unused empty